 Shifting Financial Marketing into Gear

-Inbound Marketing Building Blocks: Exploring Topic Clusters and Pillar Pages
+Exploring Topic Clusters and Pillar Pages

 A crucial piece to marketing your business is having an updated search-optimized website that attracts visitors.
 Your firm could have the best looking, most informative website in the financial industry, however, if people can’t find your page, what good will it do?
+Did you know that you can employ topic clusters and pillar pages to boost your SEO and drive traffic?

 That’s where search engine optimization (SEO) comes into play.
 SEO is the process of getting web traffic to your website organically via search engines like Google, Bing and Yahoo.
 Many of the tactics that feed into SEO involve keyword optimization and back-linking.
 Even with these tactics in full swing, your competitors may still be beating you in search engine rankings.